Relative Explanations for Contextual Problems with Endogenous Uncertainty: An Application to Competitive Facility Location: Application to Choice-based CFLP

 \section{Application to Choice-based CFLP}

-In choice-based CFLPs, customer behavior is not deterministically known but is captured using a random utility maximization (RUM) model.
-The probability of each customer choosing one facility or another depends on fixed preference parameters, the optional decision, and some contextual covariates.
-Thus, it corresponds to a contextual optimization problem subject to endogenous uncertainty.
-More precisely, the problem is as follows: respecting a budget constraint, a firm decides to open facilities on a subset of candidate locations so as to maximize the expected captured demand.
-The demand capture depends on customer choices.
-They are modelled using a RUM model that depends on features of the locations and, of course, on the decisions as they impact which facilities the customers can choose from.
-Here we assume that the RUM model has been estimated and hence model parameters capturing customers' preferences are given.
+In choice-based CFLPs, customer behavior is not deterministically known but is captured using a RUM model (MNL used in Example~\ref{example1} is a RUM model).
+The probability of each customer choosing one facility or another depends on preference parameters, the optimal decision, and covariates.
+As such, it corresponds to a contextual optimization problem subject to endogenous uncertainty.
+More precisely, the problem is as follows: given a budget constraint, a firm decides which subset of candidate locations to open so as to maximize the expected captured demand.
+The demand capture depends on customer choices, modeled using a RUM model whose probabilities depend on the features of the locations and on the decisions, which determine the available choice set.
+Here we assume that the RUM model has been estimated and that the model parameters capturing customers' preferences are therefore given.

-One common choice for the probability model is the MNL model.
-In the last two decades, a growing body of literature has proposed exact methods for solving the choice-based CFLP under the MNL model \citep{AROSVERA2013277,BENATI2002518,haase2009discrete,haasecomparison}.
+In the last two decades, a growing body of literature has proposed exact methods for solving the choice-based CFLP under the MNL model \citep{AROSVERA2013277,BENATI2002518,haase2009discrete,haasecomparison, LjubicMoreno18}.
 There exist different linear reformulations of the MNL that lead to mixed-integer linear problems.
-Specifically, \citet{haase2009discrete} used the proportional substitution pattern induced by the MNL model to propose an integer linear programming reformulation.
-This formulation can be used to solve large instances (we describe the formulation in Appendix~\ref{sec:HaaseForm}).
+Specifically, \citet{haase2009discrete} exploited the proportional substitution pattern induced by the MNL model to propose an integer linear programming reformulation, which we extend to the counterfactual setting by treating the utility parameters as decision variables rather than fixed constants.
+This formulation can be used to solve large instances (we describe the original formulation in the appendix).

+Beyond formulations based on the MNL model, the literature has explored both richer model formulations \citep{MaiLodi20, legault2024model} of the choice-based CFLP and dedicated solution algorithms.
+On the modeling side, robust formulations under RUM have been developed to handle parameter uncertainty \citep{dam2022submodularity, legault2024model}, as well as variants based on alternative choice models, such as those incorporating multipurpose shopping trips \citep{mendez2023store}.
+While many applications focus on strategic or tactical planning problems, there are also operational contextual facility problems, see for example \citet{chen2022using} and \citet{HolguinVeras2012TRR}.
+These typically concern short-term decisions in which facility deployment or operating choices must be made in response to time-varying contextual information.

-In this section, we introduce the relative counterfactual explanation problem formulations from Section~\ref{sec:problem} applied to the choice-based CFLP under the MNL model.
+In Section~\ref{sec:explanations-cflp}, we describe the relative counterfactual explanation formulation for the choice-based CFLP under the MNL model.
+Section~\ref{sec:lowerandwarmstart} then introduces a tractable lower bound and a warm-start procedure to accelerate the solution process.